The Perils of Unmarried Couples

 If a party wishes to make financial provision for their children, they can apply to the Court under Schedule 1 Children Act 1989.
 Under this Act, a parent can apply for periodical payments (i.e. monthly maintenance payments) lump sum orders, a variation of periodical payments or a property settlement or transfer.
 The significance of these applications is that any orders made are strictly for the benefit of the children and not as a “backdoor” route to the equivalent of spousal maintenance.

 Finally, having a Will is another way a cohabiting couple can protect their assets.
 If one party is not on the title deeds, they do not have an automatic right of ownership to the property, which extends to any other assets that is owned by one party.
 Setting out your requirements in a Will provides certainty that your wishes and intents will be carried out.

 Cohabiting couples fall under a myriad of laws that cover Family, Property and Wills.
 Before embarking on any significant purchase, such as property, it is best to seek advice to best protect your assets in case the worst happens.
 The Experts at Parfitt Cresswell have significant experience in these matters and can provide you with the solid and reassuring advice you need.

 Legal Advice at Parfitt Cresswell

 If you or a loved one is in need of legal advice in relation to any family law matter take advantage of our free initial, no obligation consultation where you can meet with one of our Family Law experts and find out what the next best course of action is for you and your family to secure your future.
-Be proactive and call us today on 0800 999 4437 or email firstname.lastname@example.org and one of our friendly team will be happy to assist you.
+Be proactive and call us today on 0800 999 4437 or click on the button below to arrange your complimentary initial consultation today.
+We are here to assist.